Isatai'i: Early life

 Not much is known about Isatai'i’s youth.
 He was born a Kwaharʉ Comanche, a few years before Quanah Parker, probably about 1840.
 As an adult he became a medicine man, not a traditional warrior.
 He first came into prominence right before the Second Battle of Adobe Walls as he preached a Messianic War against buffalo hunters and other whites he feared were ending the Comanche way of life.
 Isatai'i's prophecies were based on his claim that he had ascended far above the earth into the clouds and had conversed with the Great Spirit.
 He claimed the Great Spirit had granted him extraordinary powers.
 Among these powers were the ability to cure the sick, bring the dead back to life, to control the weather and other natural phenomena, and to make bullets fall to the ground, harming no one.
-He claimed that he could belch up bullets and cartridges, and reswallow same.
+He claimed that he could belch up bullets and cartridges and re-swallow them.
 He correctly predicted the disappearance of the comet in 1873, and also correctly predicted a drought that year—predictions that solidified his status as a miracle worker, prophet, and medicine man.